MA History part 1

 What you will study

-Before you begin, you’ll be asked to specialise in either early modern (c.1500-c.1780) or modern history (c.1750-c.1970).
+Before you begin, you’ll be asked to specialise in either early modern (c.1500–c.1780) or modern history (c.1750–c.1970).
 All students study the same material at the start of the module, which begins by reviewing and interrogating the core principles of the discipline to understand what it means to be a historian.
 You'll survey the many different forms of history practised inside and outside the academy and examine the craft of the historian: research, analysis and communication.
-You'll also address the way in which the discipline, and our understanding of history, has been shaped by the enfranchisement of various groups within society over time.
+You'll also address the ways in which the discipline and our understanding of history have been shaped by the enfranchisement of various groups within society over time.

 From Block 2 onwards, you'll specialise in the study of either early modern or modern Britain and Ireland.
 This will involve studying the approaches historians have taken in their research and writing on your chosen period.
-You'll become immersed in the key historiographical debates and trends, and be introduced to and acquire training in the use of sources peculiar to the period, for example, early modern images and manuscripts, and modern newspapers, sound recordings and moving images.
+You'll become immersed in the key historiographical debates and trends, and acquire training in the use of sources peculiar to your specialist period.
+For example, you might examine early modern images and manuscripts or modern sound recordings and moving images.

-At Block 3, you'll choose between two themes on which to do a detailed study.
-This could focus on your period of specialism or a theme that takes a longue durée approach, or in other words, spans a longer duration of time.
-If you're specialising in early modern history, you may opt for a theme on political communication c.1500-c.1750; and if you specialise in modern history, you may opt for a theme on environment and landscape history from c.1750 to c.1970.
+In Block 3, you'll choose between two specialist themes.
+One theme will focus on your period of specialism, and the other will take a longue durée approach, or in other words, span a longer duration of time.
+If you're specialising in early modern history, you may opt for a theme on political communication from c.1500 to c.1750, and if you specialise in modern history, you may opt for a theme on environment and landscape history from c.1750 to c.1970.
 All students have the option of studying the longue durée theme on interpersonal violence from c.1500 to c.1970.

 Block 4 provides another opportunity for theme-based study.
-If you're specialising in early modern history, you may opt for a theme on bodies and health, c.1550 to c.1780; and if you specialise in modern history, you may choose a theme focussing on the history of modern institutions.
-Alternatively, all students have the option of studying a longue durée theme, in this case focussing on immigration to Britain and Ireland between c.1500 and c.1970.
-You'll also gain experience in the communication of research in different formats to non-academic audiences.
+If you're specialising in early modern history, you may opt for a theme on bodies and health, c.1550 to c.1780, and if you specialise in modern history, you may choose a theme focusing on the history of modern institutions.
+Alternatively, all students have the option of studying a longue durée theme, in this case focusing on immigration to Britain and Ireland between c.1500 and c.1970.

 Throughout Blocks 3 and 4, you will be exposed to and receive training in using a wide range of specialist resources for primary source research.